gpozzi/capstone-google-analytics/README.md

 The data cleaning was documented [**`here`**](https://github.com/gpozzi/capstone-google-analytics/blob/main/sql.md)

 ## 4. ANALYZE Phase

+Now that we know a little about the data, we'll explore the most relevant insights as solicited in Mario's email.
+We'll include the additional questions stated in "business task" section.

 We loaded the Shapefile formats and took a look at the service zones Manhattan is divided into.
 We can see Manhattan is divided into 4 zones:
 - Yellow Zone
 - Boro Zone